hyperledger-labs/hyperledger-labs.github.io/proposal.md

+---
+layout: default
+title: Original Proposal for Labs
+---
+_**NOTE**: Labs was created when LF Decentralized Trust was still Hyperledger Foundation.
+As such, we have left all references to Hyperledger in this proposal._

-# Original Proposal for Hyperledger Labs
+# Original Proposal for Labs

 The current Hyperledger Project Lifecycle provides for projects to be started in Incubation and graduate from there to Active projects.
 This proposal aims at providing a space (i.e., GitHub repos) where work can easily be started without the creation of a project.